Lujaw/image-tiler/README.md

 tiler help
 ```

-5. Tile the image with name cat.jpg as follows
+5. Tile the image with name cat.jpg inside image directory by using command:

 ```
-tiler tile image/cat.jpg
+tiler image/cat.jpg
 ```

 The image pyramid will be in the folder image/cat directory.